vittau/blog/_posts/2019-01-12-linting-javascript-and-typescript.markdown

   }
 }</code></pre>

+Notice this file's name is not preceeded by a dot (it's not a hidden file).

-Like before, we also extend a configuration to tell TSLint not to fight against Prettier.
+Like before, we have extended a configuration to tell TSLint not to fight against Prettier.

 At this point, we are ready to install the Visual Studio Code extensions.
 The ones we use are <b>Prettier</b> (<i>esbenp.prettier-vscode</i>), <b>ESLint</b> (<i>dbaeumer.vscode-eslint</i>) and <b>TSLint</b> (<i>eg2.tslint</i>).
 After installing them, add the following lines to the Visual Studio Code's user settings: